hikerpig/gatsby-project-kb/demo/content/readme.md

 # Gatsby knowledge base theme

 This is a Gatsby theme for publishing knowledge base or personal wiki.
+Named `gatsby-theme-kb`.

 Create your [Second Brain](https://www.buildingasecondbrain.com/) by writing down your thoughts - or as the term used this theme `topics` -  and their relations in markdown.